detectify/api-v2-examples/README.md

 # api-v2-examples
-Updated examples for the Detectify v2 API
+Updated sample scripts for the Detectify v2 API